ldvsantos-uefs/revisaoescopo/1-MANUSCRITO/revisao_escopo_en.md

 The selection of variables and algorithms—such as Random Forest, SVM, PLS-DA, PCA, and feature selection methods like Boruta and RFE—not only influences technical performance but also plays a crucial role in regulatory processes by determining which territorial markers are recognized as valid evidence of authenticity [@Salam2021; @Malik2023].

-Despite growing academic and technological interest, there is a lack of scoping reviews that systematically synthesize the scientific evidence, catalog the techniques used, assess performance across different products and regions, and highlight future research needs.
+Despite growing academic and technological interest, there is a lack of comprehensive reviews that systematically synthesize the scientific evidence, catalog the techniques used, assess performance across different products and regions, and highlight future research needs.
 This gap limits methodological progress and impedes the effective transfer of knowledge to GI certification and control systems.

-This scoping review systematically maps Machine Learning applications in Geographical Indications, using the PCC framework (*Population, Concept, Context*) to synthesize scientific evidence on integrating ML with territorial aspects.
+This review systematically maps Machine Learning applications in Geographical Indications, using the PCC framework (*Population, Concept, Context*) to synthesize scientific evidence on integrating ML with territorial aspects.
 We hypothesize that Machine Learning techniques support authentication, evaluation, and decision-making processes in GIs, revealing methodological patterns that consolidate knowledge for developing computational models in geographical certification.

 # 2. Materials and Methods

-This scoping review follows the PRISMA-ScR guidelines (*Preferred Reporting Items for Systematic Reviews and Meta-Analyses extension for Scoping Reviews*) to ensure methodological transparency and reproducibility.
+This review follows PRISMA-ScR guidance (*Preferred Reporting Items for Systematic Reviews and Meta-Analyses extension for Scoping Reviews*) as a transparency framework to ensure methodological clarity and reproducibility.
 The protocol is registered on the Open Science Framework to facilitate public access and replicability.

 ## 2.1 Research Question

 The study employs the PCC framework (*Population, Concept, Context*) to formulate the research question: *How have Machine Learning techniques been applied for authentication, evaluation, and decision support in Geographical Indications systems?*

-**Table 1.** Structure of the scoping review according to the PCC framework.
+**Table 1.** Structure of the review according to the PCC framework.

 | Element                  | Description                                                                                                                                                                                                                                                                                                                                                                                     |
 | :------------------------ | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |